,

 Step 1: Choose the futures delivery month closest to, or just past, when the cattle will be sold.

-If cattle are targeted to finish in January, use February Live Cattle futures in the basis calculation.
+If cattle are targeted to finish in January, use the February Live Cattle futures in the basis calculation.
 If cattle are targeted to finish in July, use August futures.
 Never choose a contract that will expire, or stop trading, before your cattle are ready to sell.
 Live Cattle futures contracts for slaughter-weight animals trade for the months of February, April, June, August, October, and December.

 Step 2: Convert the futures price into Canadian dollars so it can be compared to an Alberta direct-to-packer A-grade fed steer price.